ziomzziom/iptables/README.md

                            @@@@@@@

 #/<-------------------------------------------------------------------------------------------------------------------------------------------->/#

             Attention!
-After running the script to the iptables.bash firewall script, you will automatically change the default configuration of your computer
+After running cloned bash script, you will automatically change the default configuration of your computer